doodlebunnyhops/doodlebunnyhops.github.io/content/lore/quests/agency_coffin_portal/getting_started.md

     1. You should now see pictures through out this room (lets call it this the Main Room)
         1. Notice there are multiple red bars above each room picture.

+### Tips

+It really helped me putting prop signs throughout the dungeon labeling rooms and which directions to go till I got familiar with my surroundings :heart:

 ### Helpful Pics
 {{< tabs title="Click Tab ->" >}}